Elijas/auto-youtube-subscription-playlist-2/README.md

 # FAQ

+##### Q: I followed the instructions and nothing happened?

+A: Only videos that are uploaded after the first run of the script are added (i.e. the timestamp is set to current date).
+New videos should be up.
+Alternatively, you can modify the timestamp yourself.

 ##### Q: How do I solve this error: `TypeError: Second argument to Function.prototype.apply must be an array. (line 27, file "")`?

 A: Do the step laid out in the instructions above: go to `Resources > Developers Console Project > Click the link to your API console project > On the left, APIs & Auth > APIs > YouTube Data API > Enable API`. (thanks to [josn0w](https://github.com/Elijas/auto-youtube-subscription-playlist-2/issues/1#issue-111149125) and [theit8514](https://github.com/Elijas/auto-youtube-subscription-playlist-2/issues/1#issuecomment-153812078), also [nmgoh](https://www.reddit.com/r/youtube/comments/3br98c/a_way_to_automatically_add_subscriptions_to/cx55gtc) and [saso5tr](https://www.reddit.com/r/youtube/comments/3br98c/a_way_to_automatically_add_subscriptions_to/cy38tkg))